ssamot/nl2sql/README.md

 nl2sql
 ==============================

-A sample NL2SQL solution

 A sample `t5-small` finetuned on wikiSQL.
 The method used is fairly simple, we treat the problem as seq2Seq translation from natural language to an intermediate language, in the spirit of SeeD (https://arxiv.org/abs/2105.07911).
 The project follows standard datascience cookiecutter naming patterns.
 Make targets are as follows.

 `make data_finetune`
 `make train_finetune`
 `make predict_finetune`

 The output format is a small custom language I've created to succinctly express SQL queries.
-A couple of examples from the validation dataset include:
+A couple of examples from the validation dataset are:

 **Natural language question:** `[START]-col0:District, col1:Total amount of trees, col2:Prevailing types,